swonderine/ml-workbench-recommender/README.md

 ### MLflow and Minio

-We can check out the MLflow GUI on http://localhost:5000 and the Minio Console on http://localhost:9000/ .
+We can access the MLflow GUI on http://localhost:5000 and the Minio Console on http://localhost:9000/ .

 ### Testing the API

 The API now runs on http://localhost:5001/related_similar_items .
-To test it let's run the script `test_api.py`:
+To test it let's run the script `test_api.py` (make sure you have the relevant packages installed locally)

 ```
-$ python test_api.py`
+$ python3 test_api.py`
 ```

 ### Learn More